 Under the simplified approach, consideration is given to factors such as credit risk characteristics and the days past due as well as current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
-The Company has identified the COVID-19 pandemic and government's response actions to be relevant factors in these assessments.
-As at December 31, 2022, the Company's ECL includes estimates of the uncertainty of the recoverability of tenant receivables, short-term rent deferrals, rent reductions provided to tenants related to past due rents, and all other receivable balances.
+As at December 31, 2023, the Company's ECL includes estimates of the uncertainty of the recoverability of tenant receivables, short-term rent deferrals, rent reductions provided to tenants related to past due rents, and all other receivable balances.
 When a receivable balance is considered uncollectible, it is written off against the allowance for doubtful accounts.
 Subsequent recoveries of amounts previously written off are reversed in the consolidated statements of income.

-The Company accounts for rental abatements related to past due rents in connection with tenants experiencing financial hardship as a result of COVID-19 under the derecognition rules of IFRS 9.
+The Company accounts for rental abatements related to past due rents in connection with tenants experiencing financial hardship under the derecognition rules of IFRS 9.
 Financial assets, such as trade receivables, are derecognized when all or a portion of outstanding amounts will be forgiven or abated and no further collection activities will be pursued.
 The forgiveness or abatement of the tenant receivable is recognized in the period that the Company forgoes the contractual right to all or a portion of the outstanding receivable and is recognized as bad debt expense in the consolidated statements of income.